earthgecko/skyline/docs/vortex.rst

 - ``lof`` - Local Outlier Factor
 - ``one_class_svm`` - One Class SVM
 - ``pca`` - Principal Component Analysis
+- ``prophet``
-- ``prophet`` - the fbprophet algorithm (long running and not suited to realtime analysis)
+  The fbprophet algorithm (long running and not suited to realtime analysis)
 - ``spectral_residual`` - Spectral Residual
 - ``isolation_forest`` - Isolation Forest
+- ``m66``
-- ``m66`` - A skyline changepoint detection algorithm, similar to PELT, ruptures and Bayesian Online Changepoint Detection, however it is more robust to instaneous outliers and more conditionally selective of changepoints.
+  A skyline changepoint detection algorithm, similar to PELT, ruptures and Bayesian Online Changepoint Detection, however it is more robust to instaneous outliers and more conditionally selective of changepoints.
 - ``adtk_level_shift`` - ADTK LevelShiftAD algorithm
 - ``adtk_persist`` - ADTK PersistAD algorithm
 - ``adtk_seasonal`` - ADTK SeasonalAD algorithm
 - ``adtk_volatility_shift`` - ADTK VolatilityShiftAD algorithm
 - ``macd`` - Moving Average Convergence/Divergence
 - ``spectral_entropy`` - Spectral Entropy
+- ``mstl``
-- ``mstl`` - statsforecast MSTL algorithm (the mstl algorithm is very long running and not suited for realtime analysis)
+  statsforecast MSTL algorithm (the mstl algorithm is very long running and not suited for realtime analysis)
 - ``lad`` - Large Deviations Anomaly Detection
-- ``probabilistic_forecasts_generalized_pareto_distribution_ets`` - Probabilistic
+- ``probabilistic_forecasts_generalized_pareto_distribution_ets``
-    forecasts for anomaly detection using Generalized Pareto Distribution (long running and not suited for realtime analysis)
+  Probabilistic forecasts for anomaly detection using Generalized Pareto Distribution (long running and not suited for realtime analysis)
+- ``laoccfdlpnc``
+  Locally Adaptive One-Class Classifier Fusion with Dynamic ℓp-Norm Constraints for Robust Anomaly Detection

 The algorithms are run in the order in which they are declared and the analysis will stop before running all algorithms, if a consensus is reached before all